 This section contains information about passports and insurance.

 Depending on your program, you may be asked to choose one or two people to provide an electronic recommendation supporting your application.
-Your recommender(s) should be able to speak to your academic background and to your ability to be successful on an international program.
+Your recommender(s) should be able to speak to your academic background and to your ability to be successful on a study abroad program.

-After you submit your application, the international program’s coordinator and/or a faculty member will review it.
+After you submit your application, the study abroad program’s coordinator and/or a faculty member will review it.
 You will receive an e-mail from the CHS International Programs Office letting you know if you have been accepted, not accepted, or put on a waitlist.

 If you are accepted, you will be asked to log in at ISUAbroad to commit to the program or to withdraw your application if you have decided not to participate.
 Committing to your offer means that you are financially obligated to the program, so ensure that you understand the program’s budget and your financial resources before you commit.